Not So Stupid Cupid? Dating Sites and Data Science

 - Match distribution – delivering the right matches to the right user at the right time; as many matches to the right user at the right time; and as many matches as possible across the entire active network.

-In summarizing eHarmony’s approach, Nguyen noted that their, “…CMS Models are the ‘secret sauce’ and created by running complex multi-attribute queries to identify potential matches for the client.
+In summarising eHarmony’s approach, Nguyen noted that their, “…CMS Models are the ‘secret sauce’ and created by running complex multi-attribute queries to identify potential matches for the client.
 We only retain the candidates where the criteria are met both ways, bidirectionally.
 As a second step, we take the remaining candidates, and we run them through a slew of compatible models that we have accumulated over the last 14 years.
 Only those candidates who pass the threshold set by the CMS models are retained and positioned as potential compatible matches for the client.”

 eHarmony’s use of technology, maths, algorithms and data are, on the face of it, not a particularly romantic way of finding love.
 However, we’re increasingly living in a world where making use of the right data and the right algorithms can help make your quest to find Your Perfect Match that little bit easier.
 In 2017, Cupid may not so stupid after all.